-Neurofeedback can benefit everyone!
-Brain training can benefit the entire family.
-But when you have kids at home, be it toddlers or teens, setting a routine and creating new healthy habits can be difficult.
+Neurofeedback training with the NeurOptimal neurofeedback system can promote a new level of calm and ease your stress levels and we see the best results if a child is training that also the whole family are training.
+Setting a routine and creating new healthy habits can be challenging.
 Neurofeedback Trainer Coach and Family Therapist, Alison Pepper LCSW, shares some tips on how to optimize your neurofeedback training at home.

 Watch also this YouTube Video from an interview with the authors.
 Classic parenting tips for all ages!!

 Scheduling can always be a challenge for a family.
 Depending on how your child feels during and after session you may want to consider when they train.
-Many adults and children feel relaxed or even sleepy during a session so before bedtime could be a great moment.
-And if you child falls asleep no problem, simply unhook them and clean them up in the morning.
+Many adults and children feel relaxed or even sleepy during a session so before bedtime could be the best time.
+If your child falls asleep no problem, simply unhook them and clean them up in the morning.
 It's great to check in with your child about when they want to train (before school, after school, before bed, on the weekends) but remember you're the boss so in the end what works for you as the parent is going to work best for the child.

 Most of the brain consists of fat.
 Did you know that 60 percent of your brain is made up of DHA – an omega-3 fat that you get from algae and fish?
 Salmon, eggs, rich in omega-3s, probiotics, and seaweed snacks are great for the brain!
 Your brain is the fattest organ in your body.
 That being the case, it should come as no surprise that our brains need fat to work correctly.
 For more ideas about what foods to eat and to avoid check out this other blog post here.